 Bangladesh's social indicators, such as gender equity, women's empowerment, mortality rate, life expectancy, immunisation and access to water and sanitation have improved dramatically over the past 50 years, she said.

-Investments in social services, however, need to continue to grow with the growing population, and with the growing expectations of people who are living in a middle income country, Lewis said.
+Investments in social services, however, need to continue to grow with the growing population, and with the growing expectations of people who are living in a middle-income country, UN Resident Coordinator in Bangladesh Gwyn Lewis said.

 Leave a Comment